-The central office at Columbia and the auxiliary offices throughout our arisdiction, will farnish all information and receive applications for insurance in Company.
+The central office at Columbia and the auxiliary offices throughout our jurisdiction, will furnish all information and receive applications for insurance in this Company.

 JAMES E. BLACK, President.

 J. P. SOUTHERN, Vice-President.
 A. H. WARING, Secretary.
-J. B. PALMER.
+J. B. PALMER, R. C. SHIVER,